AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/explorer-editor.md

 ---
 # Search panel

-The Search panel in the Editor is a feature that enhances productivity by allowing quick access to relevant files and references while editing content.
+The Search panel in the Editor enhances productivity by allowing quick access to relevant files while editing content.
 It helps streamline your workflow by enabling you to search, filter, and insert references without leaving the Editor interface.
 You can locate the Search panel at the bottom of the Editor.

 The Search panel can be accessed from two locations:

-- **Home page** : Using the **Show in search panel** option when navigating from the Repository view on the Home page.
+- **Home page** : Using the **Show in Search panel** option when navigating from the Repository view on the Home page.
 For details view, [Search from the Repository view](#search-from-the-repository-view).

-- **Editor interface**: Selecting the **Search icon** at the top of the Explorer panel.
+- **Editor interface**: Selecting the **Search icon** from the Explorer panel.
 For details view, [Search from the Explorer panel](#search-from-the-explorer-panel).

 ## Key Benefits